Everything you Need to Know About T10 Bulbs

 Instead of powering a whole bunch of different bulbs all over the place, they took a ceramic body - that feels fantastic by the way, this thing is just the coolest bulb that you’ll ever probably see - and they put one LED and multiplied the brightness through a conical reflector.
 I mean, these guys just do things differently.

 One of the most popular types of T15 bulbs that you’re going to find on Amazon is this guy with the little plus on it.
-Now this is called a CANBUS bulb and a lot of people use it because it's super bright.
+This is called a CANBUS bulb and a lot of people use it because it's super bright.

 #2 is either the circuit board itself is too wide to fit in, or it does fit in and your connector bumps into all these little pieces that are on the circuit board.
 Why not make something that looks and feels like the original one so that it can install as expected?